SirLuxi/Anime-Overload-Public/README.md

 1. Head over to the [Releases](../../releases/latest) tab.
 2. Download the latest `anime-overload-setup.msi` file.
 3. Run the installer (Windows may prompt a Defender warning since this is a new indie app—click "More info" -> "Run anyway").
-4. Open the app, paste your license key, and launch Roblox!
+4. Open the app, and launch Roblox!

 ### ⚙️ How to Use
 1. Open **Anime Overload** and load into the main lobby.